flavia-leite/OODC_Sao_Paulo/index.md

 * Q2.
 Have OODC revenues been spent in areas with higher demand for infrastructure?
 * Q3.
 What type of public projects were funded with OODC revenues?

-To answer these questions, I explore several datasets of the following sources:
+To answer these questions, I explore some datasets available at:
 * [SP’s Master Plan monitoring webpage](https://monitoramentopde.gestaourbana.prefeitura.sp.gov.br/)
 * [IBGE – 2010 Brazilian Census- API](https://www.ibge.gov.br/en/home-eng.html)